 The STAMPEDE Trial: Abiraterone Is A Winner!

 A study of men with high-risk prostate cancer found that adding ABI to conventional treatment reduces the likelihood of metastasis and improves the chance of survival (ESMO OncologyPro presentation, Sept.
 19, 2021).
 The research, conducted in the UK, randomly assigned 988 men to conventional hormone suppression plus radiation.
-Another 986 men were assigned to take ABI in addition to radiation and anti-androgen hormone treatment.
+The investigators assigned an additional 986 men to take ABI in addition to radiation and anti-androgen hormone treatment.